 What Types of Damages Can I be Awarded?

-There are three types of damages you can be awarded in an accident case: economic, noneconomic, and punitive.
+You can be awarded three types of damages in an accident case: economic, noneconomic, and punitive.

 - Expenses related to childcare or transportation needed as a result of the accident